Vikings' Christian Darrisaw questionable for Lions game; Cameron Dantzler set to return

 "I missed these ugly faces and being out there with them," Dantzler said with a laugh.
 "Especially at the moment with a chance to win the division."

-The Vikings can clinch the NFC North with a win or a time against a Lions offense that just put up 437 yards against Jacksonville.
-Lions quarterback Jared Goff told Detroit reporters this week he's "playing the best football of my career right now" during a 4-1 stretch in which he's thrown seven touchdowns to one interception.
+The Vikings can clinch the NFC North with a win or a tie against a Lions offense that just put up 437 yards against Jacksonville.
+Lions quarterback Jared Goff told Detroit reporters this week he's "playing the best football of my career right now" during a 4-1 stretch in which he's thrown seven touchdown passes to one interception.

 "I would have to agree," Vikings cornerback Patrick Peterson said.
 "This offense, this team in general, seems like they're starting to catch their stride.
 Jared has been lights out over this month and a half.
 [Receiver Amon-Ra] St. Brown has been lights out, the running backs."